danse-inelastic/pyre/docs/pyreStyle.rst

         return Not(v)

 Another style convention is to leave two spaces between methods.

 For applications, services should end with the letter "d".

+When using the visitor pattern, preface visitor rendering methods with "on" followed by the name of the data structure, such as "onCylinder()" for rendering information about the geometrical Cylinder shape.
+The data structure in turn should carry an "identify()" method that calls this method.